Shykaro/Shykaro/README.md

 - 👋 Hi, I’m Alex, also known as Shykaro.

-- 🌱 I’m actively striving to learn more on Game design and web developing.
+- 🌱 I’m actively striving to learn more on Game-Design and Web-Developing.
 I'm also studying Online Media at a german university right now.

-- ✨ My expertise is in Gamedesign, Webdevelopement, Photo and Videoediting.
+- ✨ My expertise is in Game-Design, Web-Developement, Photo and Video-Editing.
 I'm happy to collaborate on everything regarding creative processes!

 - 📫 Have a deeper look on my reference page here.